yojoecapital/Text-Simulator/README.md

 npm start
 ```

-5. Open your web browser and visit http://localhost:3000 to access the Text Simulator app.
+5. Open your web browser and visit http://localhost:3000 to access the Texting Simulator app.

 ## Usage